Best Health Insurance for College Students (2026)

 SHORT TERM HEALTH INSURANCE

 Short-term health insurance can bridge the gap between one full health insurance policy and another.
 Note that the ACA Essential Health Benefits do not bind short-term plans, so your coverage may be limited.
-Additionally, short-term health insurance providers can reject you based on your health conditions.
+Short-term health insurance providers can reject you based on your health conditions.
 Short-term plans can be helpful between the end of a parent's plan and the start of a new job, or between jobs if you need coverage.

-Health Insurance for College Students FAQ
+Cost of Health Insurance for College Students: FAQ

 Can college students get Medicaid?